 Why?
 Well, pre-ground coffee swaps quality with convenience, which deprives you a complete coffee experience.
 Unfortunately, there’s no way for you to bring back your full coffee experience, although you can stop it from vanishing: grind your coffee the right way before you brew your cup of Joe.

-Always use a Burr grinder for coffee beans and a blade grinder to chop vegetables.
+A small tip – Always use a Burr grinder for coffee beans and a blade grinder to chop vegetables.
 Don’t mix these as they will result in waste of time and waste of efforts.
 For coffee, we need uniform particle size whereas a blade grinder results in irregular size of coffee grounds.
 The motor in blade grinder is mostly of high rpm that results in a lot of heat during operation which is not good for coffee.
 So, in short, always use burr grinder if you are serious about coffee!

 Let’s first know about the various grind sizes that we are going to refer.

 Here are the various grind sizes which are used commonly.
 If you are serious about your cup of Joe, than consider these as coffee basics and feed your mind.

 This can be said as the mega size of ground chart.
 It is used in cold brew method and sometimes on outdoor brewing where there is more probability of passing the grounds in the cup.